Neutron Network

 Neutron networking supports Local, Flat, VLAN, VXLAN, and GRE networks.
 Local networks are isolated networks.
 Flat networks do not incorporate any VLAN tagging.
 On the other hand, VLAN networks use the standard.
 Q tagging ( IEEE 802.1Q ) to segregate traffic.
 VXLAN networks encapsulate Layer 2 traffic over IP using VTEP and VXLAN network identifier ( VNI ).

 GRE is another type of Layer 2 over Layer 3 overlay.
-GRE and VXLAN accomplish the same goal of emulation over pure IP but have different ways of doing so – VXLAN uses UDP, and GRE traffic uses IP protocol 47.
+Both GRE and VXLAN accomplish the same goal of emulation over pure IP but use different methods —VXLAN traffic uses UDP, and GRE traffic uses IP protocol 47.

 Layer 2 data is transported from an end host, encapsulated over IP to the egress switch that sends the data to the destination host.
 With an underlay and overlay approach, you have two layers to debug when something goes wrong.